Skip to Content

 Tillandsia Ionantha

-This plant was the first plant I got when I began researching air plants.
-Ionanthas are a great starting plant as they are inexpensive and usually only cost a couple of dollars.
+This was the first plant I got when researching air plants.
+Ionanthas are a great starting plant as they are inexpensive and usually only cost a few dollars.
 Ionanthas can absorb water from the air and form new plants quickly.

 Tillandsia Fuchsii

-The fuchsii has skinny and soft leaves which fan out from a small pineapple-looking base.
+The fuchsii has skinny, soft leaves that fan out from a small pineapple-looking base.
 The wispy leaves give a different look from the ionantha and make a great compliment.
 The fuchsia needs me to water it a bit more – misting about four times a week has worked well for me.

 The fuchsii also needs to avoid direct sunlight a bit more than the ionantha, but other than that, it takes care of itself.
 The spidery leaves are a great accent and a place to rest my eyes.